 The Union dead were set to be reburied from the battlefield to the new National Cemetery.
 Lincoln was invited by the committee overseeing the event, who wrote: “It is the desire that, after the Oration, you as Chief Executive of the nation, formally set apart these grounds to their sacred use by a few appropriate remarks”.

 During his train trip for the ceremony, Lincoln was ill, complaining of weakness and dizziness.
-The day of the speech, John Hay would note that the President had a ‘ghastly color’ to his face and that Lincoln appeared ‘sad, mournful, almost haggard’.
+On the day of the speech, John Hay would note that the President had a ‘ghastly color’ to his face and that Lincoln appeared ‘sad, mournful, almost haggard’.

 Lincoln waited patiently as the Oration, given by Edward Everett, and intended as the true Gettysburg Address, lasted two hours.
 After Everett was through, Lincoln spoke for only a few moments to the crowd of about 15,000 but was able to sum up the Civil War in only a few words.
 He redefined the war as not only for the Union but for the rebirth of freedom in the nation.